cmsca/datascience_public/lessons/web_scraping_for_chess_results.md

 - [ ] Scraping [chess player profiles](https://new.uschess.org/player-search) to create a table of player and player IDs
 - [ ] Scraping [chess player match results](https://www.uschess.org/datapage/gamestats.php) to create a table of each player and the results of their last 30 matches

+(Time permitting, we will also use SQL to prepare sample data of US Chess Players.)

 ## Our timeline will be:

 - 3pm - 3:50pm: Discuss different types of web scraping